-I’m Trey Wright, a Little Rock-based child support attorney committed to helping parents throughout Arkansas make sure their children have the resources and support they need.
+I’m Trey Wright, a Little Rock-based child support attorney committed to helping parents throughout Arkansas make sure that their children have the resources and support they need.
 I provide my clients with outstanding personal service, skillfully guiding them through all stages of the child support process.

-Deviation Is Possible in Some Cases
+Deviation Is Possible In Some Cases

 While not likely, it is possible to deviate from the child support guidelines in some cases.
 There are a number of possible reasons for child support deviation, including:

 - Child care expenses

 It is also important to realize that child support arrangements can be modified in the years following a divorce.
 If it has been a number of years since you have revisited your child support orders, chances are that a modification is in order.

 Addressing Hidden Income

 In cases of self-employed individuals or individuals who own businesses, attempts are often made to hide the income of a party.
 There are other ways in which the court can impute income.
 At The Wright Law Firm, I am skilled at searching business records, tax returns and other avenues to make sure that proper child support is paid.